-IUP is accepting applications for Gettysburg online up to July 22.
-You can also register for this workshop on-site Sunday, July 22, 2018.
+IUP is accepting applications for the Gettysburg Summer Leadership Conference online up to July 21.
+You can also register for this workshop on-site Sunday, July 21, 2019.
 Advance registration is strongly encouraged as space is limited!

-Participants in the PSEA Leadership Development Conference offered at Gettysburg College have the opportunity to earn graduate credit through Indiana University of Pennsylvania (IUP).
+Participants in the PSEA Leadership Development Conference offered at Gettysburg College have the opportunity to earn graduate credit through IUP.
 The courses enable teachers to gain leadership development skills in

 an area of need that aligns with specific leadership responsibilities in and out of the classroom.